 The Necrobloom is easy for opponents to underestimate.
 On its early turns, it doesn't seem to achieve much - play a land, fetch a land, create a puny plant token.
 However, if left undisturbed for long enough, it's landfall antics will start to cause serious problems.

-As soon as seven types of land are under your control, you can start forming and swinging with a zombie army, all while blocking with your chunky commander and their numerous plant buddies.
+As soon as seven types of land are under your control, you can start building a zombie army, all while blocking with your chunky commander their numerous plant buddies.
 Dredge is on hand to bring back any crucial lands, and it opens up plenty of interactions that keep The Necrobloom's tokens-and-landfall schtick feeling interesting.

 Kenrith, The Returned King

-Five-color commanders are some of the strongest because they allow you to use any card in the game, for ultimate flexibility.
+Five-color commanders are some of the strongest because they allow you to use any card in the game.
+That means ultimate flexibility.
 As a result, they're a little controversial, since many lend themselves to less focused strategies and decks, where you just want to cram in all the best cards in your collection.

 But we think that's as valid a playstyle as any - and it's hard to pass up jack-of-all-trades commanders when they're as good as Kenrith, the Returned King.
 Kenrith shines because all of his abilities are useful, and some are invaluable.
 You only need white mana to cast him, so you can have him out on the field and gradually unlock new abilities as you play new lands.